appcircleio/appcircle-sample-android/README.md

 # Appcircle Sample App for Native (Java/Kotlin) Android Build
 This is a sample Android for testing Android App build functionality in Appcircle.
 As a Java project, this repository can be used for Android builds...

-## Using the Appcircle Build Modules
+## Using the Appcircle Build Moduless
 You can find more information about the Appcircle Build Module and how to connect a Git repository in the [Appcircle Documentation](https://docs.appcircle.io/build/).

 ## Contribution